Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 Looks like this:

 ```
-ASV_name        Class   Order   Family  Genus   Species PercentageID    Species_In_LCA	Source
+ASV_name        Class   Order   Family  Genus   Species PercentageID    Coverage	Species_In_LCA	Source
-ASV_17067       Teleostei       Ophidiiformes   Ophidiidae      dropped dropped 89.60   Ventichthys biospeedoi, Bassozetus zenkevitchi	worms
+ASV_17067       Teleostei       Ophidiiformes   Ophidiidae      dropped dropped 89.60   100.00	Ventichthys biospeedoi, Bassozetus zenkevitchi	worms
-ASV_17079       Teleostei       Ovalentaria incertae sedis      Pomacentridae   Acanthochromis  Acanthochromis polyacanthus     79.03   Acanthochromis polyacanthus	worms
+ASV_17079       Teleostei       Ovalentaria incertae sedis      Pomacentridae   Acanthochromis  Acanthochromis polyacanthus     79.03   90.00	Acanthochromis polyacanthus	worms
-ASV_17100       Teleostei       Centrarchiformes        Aplodactylidae  Crinodus        Aplodactylus lophodon   100.00  Aplodactylus lophodon	worms
+ASV_17100       Teleostei       Centrarchiformes        Aplodactylidae  Crinodus        Aplodactylus lophodon   100.00  100.00	Aplodactylus lophodon	worms
-ASV_17102       Teleostei       Anguilliformes  Muraenidae      Gymnothorax     Gymnothorax prasinus    99.02   Gymnothorax prasinus	fishbase
+ASV_17102       Teleostei       Anguilliformes  Muraenidae      Gymnothorax     Gymnothorax prasinus    99.02   99.00	Gymnothorax prasinus	fishbase
-ASV_17176       Teleostei       Myctophiformes  Myctophidae     Symbolophorus   Symbolophorus evermanni 89.11   Symbolophorus evermanni	fishbase
+ASV_17176       Teleostei       Myctophiformes  Myctophidae     Symbolophorus   Symbolophorus evermanni 89.11   100.00	Symbolophorus evermanni	fishbase
-ASV_17291       Teleostei       Stomiiformes    Sternoptychidae Valenciennellus Valenciennellus tripunctulatus  83.87   Valenciennellus tripunctulatus	ncbi
+ASV_17291       Teleostei       Stomiiformes    Sternoptychidae Valenciennellus Valenciennellus tripunctulatus  83.87   90.00	Valenciennellus tripunctulatus	ncbi
-ASV_17546       Teleostei       Ophidiiformes   Ophidiidae      dropped dropped 76.22   Lepophidium profundorum, Genypterus chilensis, Genypterus tigerinus, Genypterus blacodes, Genypterus capensis, Apagesoma australe	ncbi
+ASV_17546       Teleostei       Ophidiiformes   Ophidiidae      dropped dropped 76.22   80.00	Lepophidium profundorum, Genypterus chilensis, Genypterus tigerinus, Genypterus blacodes, Genypterus capensis, Apagesoma australe	ncbi
 ```

 A tab-delimited table, one row per unique query in the BLAST results, showing which Fishbase taxonomic levels were included, and which were dropped.
-It also shows the average BLAST identity of the species-hits included in the LCA, and the species that were included in the LCA. *IMPORTANT*: By default BLAST does not report queries with no hits.
+It also shows the highest BLAST identity of the species-hits included in the LCA, the highest query coverage, and the species that were included in the LCA. *IMPORTANT*: By default BLAST does not report queries with no hits.
 That means the output table of this script will not contain all queries.

-## Output when using calculateLCAWithFishbase_Claude_FAIReCompatible.py
+## Output when using calculateLCAWithFishbase_FAIReCompatible.py

 The output file contains the columns:
 'domain', 'phylum', 'class', 'order', 'family', 'genus', 'species', 'OTU', 'numberOfUnq_BlastHits', '%ID', 'species_in_LCA', 'sources', and one column for each sample.